thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 Now we can change the `tableView:numberOfRowsInSection:` to `return HUMEventCellCount;` instead of `return 5;`

-We can also use this new enum when we declare `tableView:didSelectRowAtIndexPath:`to determine (in a user readable fashion) which cell was selected.
+We can also use this new enum when we declare `tableView:didSelectRowAtIndexPath:`to determine, in a user-readable fashion, which cell was selected.

 	// HUMEventViewController.m